drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 61. fBodyGyroMeanX

+   average of mean Fast Fourier Transformed body gravity acceleration signal in the X direction for the activity by subject
    num -0.99312260884058...0.474962448333333

 62. fBodyGyroMeanY

+   average of mean Fast Fourier Transformed body gravity acceleration signal in the Y direction for the activity by subject
    num -0.994025488297872...0.328817010088889

 63. fBodyGyroMeanZ

+   average of mean Fast Fourier Transformed body gravity acceleration signal in the Z direction for the activity by subject
    num -0.985957788...0.492414379822222

 64. fBodyGyroStdX

+   average of standard deviation Fast Fourier Transformed body gravity acceleration signal in the X direction for the activity by subject
    num -0.994652185217391...0.196613286661538

 65. fBodyGyroStdY

+   average of standard deviation Fast Fourier Transformed body gravity acceleration signal in the Y direction for the activity by subject
    num -0.994353086595745...0.646233637037037

 66. fBodyGyroStdZ

+   average of standard deviation Fast Fourier Transformed body gravity acceleration signal in the Z direction for the activity by subject
    num -0.986725274871795...0.522454216314815

 67. fBodyGyroMeanFreqX

+   average of mean frequency domain signals from  Fast Fourier Transformed body gravity acceleration signal in the X direction for the activity by subject
    num -0.395770150677419...0.249209411510602

 68. fBodyGyroMeanFreqY

+   average of mean frequency domain signals from  Fast Fourier Transformed body gravity acceleration signal in the Y direction for the activity by subject
    num -0.666814815306122...0.273141323315789

 69. fBodyGyroMeanFreqZ

+   average of mean frequency domain signals from  Fast Fourier Transformed body gravity acceleration signal in the Z direction for the activity by subject
    num -0.507490866734694...0.3770740968

 70. fBodyAccMagMean

+   average of mean magnitude of Fast Fourier Transformed body acceleration signal for the activity by subject
    num -0.986800645362319...0.586637550769231

 71. fBodyAccMagStd

+   average of standard deviation magnitude of Fast Fourier Transformed body acceleration signal for the activity by subject
    num -0.987648484461539...0.178684580868889

 72. fBodyAccMagMeanFreq

+   average of mean magnitude of frequency domain signals from Fast Fourier Transformed body acceleration signal for the activity by subject
    num -0.312338030213846...0.435846931652174

 73. fBodyBodyAccJerkMagMean